Divide Fractions by Converting to Multiplication of Fractions

 Obviously, the next step is to find the product of the dividend and the inverse of the divisor.

-The resulting answer is not simplified yet because the numerator and denominator has a common divisor.
-Can you think of the common divisors of 12 (numerator) and 48 (denominator) ?
+The resulting answer is not simplified yet because the numerator and denominator have a common divisor.
+Can you think of the common divisors of 12 (numerator) and 48 (denominator)?

 If we do some trial and error, the possible common divisors of 12 (numerator) and 48 (denominator) are: